 ...if it was good enough for Great-Grandma Sophie, it's good enough for us.

 Grab your notepad, some ginger beer, vodka, lime, and a couple of copper mugs, and get ready to enter the tradition of making the perfect Moscow Mule.
 After you've got the basics, reward yourself with an original Moscow Mule mug.
 You deserve it.

 The perfect Moscow Mule is served in an authentic set of four original Moscow Mule mugs with the specialty collectors box.
 The four mugs arrive nestled inside a solid pine collectors box with a latch lid to keep them pristine for years to come.

-It all starts with vodka and lime juice
+The Recipe: It all starts with vodka and lime juice

 In copper mugs, of course.

 Part of the elegance of this drink is its simplicity.
 No shaker, muddler, or strainer is required--just a copper mug, ice, and three ingredients.

 First, you'll toss some ice cubes in the mug.
 Starting with ice will kickstart the cooling of your copper vessel and improve the flavor distribution of the vodka and lime juice.

 Second, measure a 2oz shot of vodka and pour it in, coating the ice cubes.
 Next is a fourth of an ounce of lime juice, fresh-squeezed or bottled, mingled with the vodka and ice.
 Take a moment to appreciate the satisfying cracks of the different temperatures equalizing and reverberating off of the copper barrel.